GRSEB9S/AHRS-Sensors-Fusion-JS/README.md

 ------------------------

 ```
-// g,a,m are sensor measurements
+// g,a,m are sensor measurements (three-axis each)
 // NOTE: usally, raw gyroscope values need to be converted in radians/sec

 var fusionAhrs = clone(FusionAhrs);